 But I'm worried about #teardown always being run (due to the ensure clause).

 Is that safe in the general case?
 It means the code must handle any part of #setup which was ran, which is increasingly complex.

 Sorry for the story-telling style, but I think it might better represent the danger in this issue.

-Updated by Eregon (Benoit Daloze) about 8 years ago
+Updated by Eregon (Benoit Daloze) almost 10 years ago

 - Status changed from Open to Closed